-It is often said, “Proper planning prevents poor performance”.
+It is often said, “proper planning prevents poor performance”.
 This sentiment couldn’t be more true than when it comes to an emergency.
-With the 2018 wildfire season upon us, it is more important than ever to know what to do when fire occurs and what resources are available to you.
+With the wildfire season upon us, it is important to know what to do when fire occurs and what resources are available to you.
 The High Park Fire of 2012 showed us how swift, coordinated action on the part of both emergency professionals and local residents is critical.
 Much of Larimer County is located within or very near to forests and grasslands that are currently at high risk for severe wildfire.
-Peaks to People believes in being proactive in the management of our forests to reduce the severity of wildfire in Northern Colorado.
+Peaks to People supports the proactive management of our forests to reduce the severity of wildfire.
 We also believe in being prepared to react quickly and successfully in the event a wildfire does occur.

 When a wildfire breaks out again in Larimer County will you know what to do?

 - Sign up to receive emergency notifications from the Larimer Emergency Telephone Authority.
 LETA911 is the Governing Authority for 9-1-1 in Larimer County Colorado.